 We couldn’t leave for Providencia without spending time with our British friends, Richard and Jan, who are circumnavigating on s/v Morpheus, so we made sure to save time for a day of fun.
-In the morning, we made our way to Daniel’s Sloth & Monkey Farm.
+In the morning, we made our way to Daniel’s Johnson’s Sloth & Monkey Hangout.
 Daniel’s had been on our radar since we found out it existed, but they were closed for renovations on our first attempt at a visit.

 Jan, Richard and I set out on their dinghy, while Scott stayed behind.
 We had decided to pay an agent to check us out of Roatan on a weekend, and he didn’t want to miss the man returning with our passports and exit papers.